The happiest place on Earth is a lot bigger than you might think. After all, Walt’s reach extends beyond animated films and theme parks.

 What is Brand Architecture (and Why Bother With It?)

-If your organization is looking to expand into a new industry or market, take a look at your business structure and start organizing.
-Identify the products or services that can stand alone and those that might perform well in other verticals.
-Also, think about the elements your current brands have and determine what needs to pass to the others.
-Pretty soon, you’ll have the blueprints you need to build your company up.
+If your company is looking to grow into a new industry or market, take a look at your business structure and start organizing it.
+Identify the products or services that can stand alone and those that may work well in other verticals.
+Also, think about the elements of your current brands and choose what needs to pass to the others.
+Soon, you’ll have the blueprints you need to build your brand architecture.